 It’s crucial to have a Q&A session attended by the top brass so that any sensitive issues are raised and responded to accordingly.
 Not only does this foster a sense of transparency within the company, but it also builds trust among employees.
 However, any issues raised during the Q&A session must be addressed and not used against any employees.

-You can gain insight or collect questions through MeetingPulse, which offers anonymous and moderated Q&A features to collect questions in real time and ask them whenever you’re ready.
+You can gain insight or collect questions through MeetingPulse, which offers anonymous and moderated live Q&A features to collect questions in real time and ask them whenever you’re ready.
 Employees can easily engage and submit questions, saving you time and making sure everyone has a chance to share their input.

 Strengthens company culture